 "Think of fees like termites.
 They're tiny, they're barely noticeable, and they can eat away your f*king future."

 Asking the Fiduciary Question

 When interviewing a financial advisor, the first question you ask should be if they act as a fiduciary at all times.
 Ask them if they ever get paid on commission.
-Then ask them to put it in writing.
+Then ask them to put their answers in writing.
 NAPFA recommends asking potential advisors to sign an oath stating they will always act in your best interest (see below).
 But this can be as simple as a one sentence promise you ask them to sign:

 "I promise to put your interests first at all times, and never to accept sales commissions or referral fees."

 Beware: any good salesperson will have a smooth answer ready if they aren't a fiduciary:

 - "We always put our clients first,"

 - "Oh, the company won't let me sign anything without going through compliance,"